 The same properties that make polystyrene an excellent packaging material — its light weight, low cost and strength — make it difficult to recycle.

-STYROFOAM PRODUCTS, MOST OFTEN USED AS PACKING MATERIAL, may be disposed of in the regular trash collection in Rockford and other cities served by Rock River Disposal, or taken to one of the locations below:
+STYROFOAM PRODUCTS, MOST OFTEN USED AS PACKING MATERIAL, may be disposed of in the regular trash collection in Rockford and other local cities served by Rock River Disposal, or taken to one of the locations below: